mercadopago/devsite-docs/guides/reports/available-money/introduction.en.md

 **This report is used to reconcile** money withdrawals and includes the transactions that comprise it.

-You can generate an Available Balance Report in three instances:
+You can generate an Available Balance report in three instances:

 1. Every time you generate it manually.
 1. Scheduled, according to your settings.